Is a Social Work Degree Worth It? Breaking Down the Pros and Cons

 While there are options aside from pursuing a bachelor’s or a master’s in social work, these degree tracks are right for countless future helping professionals.
 If you’re interested in the social work field, a degree program could be the perfect first step to career and personal fulfillment.

 Not sure how to get a master’s in social work?
 Learn more about this degree track at Alliant International University.
-Our Master of Social Work program is flexible (offering part-time and full-time tracks), available in an online format, and tailored to train social workers for the modern workforce and social landscape.
+Our Master of Social Work program is accredited by the Council on Social Work Education (CSWE) and is offered in an online format, and tailored to train social workers for the modern workforce and social landscape.
 If you want to start your journey to social work on the right foot, this is the perfect program for you.

 Learn more and apply online now.